tazjin/carnix/README.md

 [here](https://nest.pijul.com/pmeunier/carnix), but does not contain versions older than `0.7.2`.

+Various fixes for smaller issues in Carnix are being added on the `devel`-branch of this repository.
+They will be submitted to the upstream repository once it is back online.

 ~~Carnix was originally released by [Pijul][], however the [old source repository][] was never updated after version `0.5` and is now offline entirely.~~